openstack/ironic/doc/source/admin/building-windows-images.rst

 ---------------------------
-We can use ``New-WindowsOnlineImage`` in `windows-openstack-imaging-tools`_ tool as an option to create Windows images (whole disk images) corresponding boot modes which will support for Windows NIC Teaming.
+We can use ``New-WindowsOnlineImage`` in `windows-openstack-imaging-tools`_ tool as an option to create Windows images (whole disk images) corresponding boot modes which will support Windows NIC Teaming.
 And allow the utilization of link aggregation when the instance is spawned on hardware servers (Bare metals).